 Anbieter: ThriftBooks-Atlanta, AUSTELL, GA, USA

 Paperback.
-Zustand: Good.
+Zustand: Very Good.
 No Jacket.
-Former library book; Pages can have notes/highlighting.
-Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less.
-Bestandsnummer des Verkäufers G0801894379I3N10
+May have limited writing in cover pages.
+Pages are unmarked. ~ ThriftBooks: Read More, Spend Less.
+Bestandsnummer des Verkäufers G0801894379I4N00

 Anbieter: HPB-Emerald, Dallas, TX, USA